 God raised up Jesus from the grave, defeating sin, death and despair.

 (Matthew 28:1-10; Mark 16:1-8; Luke 24:6-7; John 20:1-18) Because this is true, we can experience victory through life’s struggles and defeats, knowing that ultimately we share in Christ’s power and life.

 God poured out the Spirit on the church.

-(Acts 2:1-13) Because this is true, we are no longer condemned, but a new creation.
-The Holy Spirit, which has made us alive in Christ, now lives in us, His church, and gives us access to the power of God to overcome sin, despair and the fear of death.
+(Acts 2:1-13) Because this is true, we are no longer condemned, but we are a new creation.
+The Holy Spirit, which has made us alive in Christ, now lives in us, His church; and he gives us access to the power of God to overcome sin, despair and the fear of death.
 God gives spiritual gifts through the Spirit in order to carry out God’s work on earth.
 (Romans 12:6-8; 1 Corinthians 12:8-10, 28-30; Ephesians 4:11)

 God sent the church out with a mission of disciple-making.

 (Matthew 28:18-20) Because this is true, we are sent and empowered by the Spirit for the mission of making disciples, helping others to know the good news of Jesus, be baptized, and learn how to obey his commands.